Estimated reading time: 5 minutes

 - 80% off all coupon redemptions in 2022 were digital.

 - American consumers spend 13 million hours per week searching for online coupons.
-However, half of the time is wasted as they stumble upon expired or incorrect coupon codes.
+However, half of the time is wasted as they stumble upon expired grocery coupons or incorrect coupon codes.

 Does Couponing Save Money?

-According to recent research from the Promotion Marketing Association’s (PMA) Coupon Council, many consumers are already taking advantage of the savings opportunities.
+According to recent research from the Promotion Marketing Associationโs (PMA) Coupon Council, many consumers already take advantage of the savings opportunities.

 The recent PMA Coupon Council Internet survey of 1,000 people found that:

-- 89% of the overall population report that they use coupons when shopping (for grocery, household, and healthcare items at supermarkets). – This number is based on people who have reported using one or more coupons in a one-month period.
+- 89% of the overall population report that they use coupons when shopping (for grocery, household, and healthcare items at supermarkets). โ This number is based on people who have reported using one or more coupons in one month.
 I would say those people are not considered true couponers, but for this research project, it was considered as such.

-- 97% of primary shoppers report that they use coupons at supermarkets.
+- 97% of primary shoppers report that they use them at their local grocery store.

 - Coupon users report an average of seven percent savings on their grocery bill with coupons.